nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 So you're running running gun?
 I think I'm gonna try to flank them.
 I think that's probably a good idea.
 Okay.
 So bum rushing it is.

 Bum rushing is dead.
 My shield's raised.
 That's that's probably a good idea.
 There you go.
-Let's why don't you go first, Carson, then?
+Let's why don't you go first, Karsten, then?

 I, pick up, the short bow from the dead goblin and some arrows.
 Might try something different.
 Oh my gosh.
 Alright, guys.
 We're gonna go ahead and pause right now because is a little bit too Am I too far?